We’ve got lots of options for cyclists.

 - Your pedal cycle must be reasonably maintained, fit for its intended use, and in a safe and roadworthy condition at the start of your journey

-- You shall take reasonable steps to effect repairs to your pedal cycle following a breakdown
+- You must take reasonable steps to repair your pedal cycle yourself following a breakdown

-- If you have a right of action against a third party you shall co-operate with ETA (our bicycle and travel insurance partner) to recover any costs incurred by ETA
+- If you have a right of action against a third party you must co-operate with ETA (our bicycle and travel insurance partner) to recover any costs incurred by ETA

-ScotRail and ETA shall not be liable for:
+ScotRail and ETA will not be liable for:

 - Any incident occurring outside the period of cover, which shall be deemed as the period of validity of your rail ticket